silentdance/ram/intl.en-US/Product Introduction/Concepts.md

 ## Policies {#section_xjz_nt2_xdb .section}

 A policy is a type of simple language specification that describes a permission set.
-For the language specifications supported by RAM, see [../../../../dita-oss-bucket/SP\_65/DNRAM11885314/EN-US\_TP\_12358.md](../../../../intl.en-US/User Guide/Policy Language/Policy syntax structure.md).
+For the language specifications supported by RAM, see [Policy syntax structure](../../../../intl.en-US/User Guide/Policy Language/Policy syntax structure.md).
 RAM supports two types of authorization policies: **system access policies** and **custom access policies**.

 -   You can use but cannot modify the system access policies managed by Alibaba Cloud.
 Alibaba Cloud automatically updates the system access policy version.
 -   You can create or delete the custom access policies.
 In addition, you must maintain the policy version by yourself.